DK26/mock-radar/README.md

 ## Why not simply mock locally?

 You can do this.
-You'll have to mimic on your own how the API behaves and duplicate code whenever is required.
+You'll have to mimic on your own the API behavior and duplicate code whenever is required.

-But, I am trying to achieve an accurate replicate and do not wish to repeat myself as I can have many projects using the same mock.
+But, what I am trying to achieve is an accurate replica and do not wish to repeat myself as I can have many projects using the same mock.

 I though I'd share my own work in case others find it useful.
 Who knows, maybe even collaborate and add their own mocked endpoints.
 This could be the start of something big. or not.